-At national conferences, special pre-conference sessions are conducted for outstanding graduate students.
+National conferences, special pre-conference sessions are conducted for outstanding PhD students.
 The purpose of these sessions is to provide networking opportunities and discuss research ideas with recognized experts in the field.
-A student who wishes to attend a consortium should first consult their advisor, and if the advisor agrees, the advisor should make the request to the Ph.D. coordinator.
+A student who wishes to attend a consortium should consult their advisor.
+Upon approval, the advisor should make the request to the Ph.D. coordinator.

 Doctoral programs are typically allowed to nominate one student for a consortium.
-The criteria for our selection of a student include:
+The criteria includes:

-- Performance as a student.
-The Ph.D.
-Committee will consider the student's active involvement in research and the degree to which steady progress is being made toward the degree. - Career stage and interest.
-The Ph.D.
-Committee will consider fit between the student and consortia in terms of demonstrated interests, stage in the Ph.D. program, and other criteria suggested by the consortia organizers. - Representation of the department.
-Students selected for the consortia are our representatives to the professional community.
+- Performance as a student The Ph.D.
+Committee considers the student's active involvement in research and the degree to which steady progress is being made towards the degree. - Career stage and interest The Ph.D.
+Committee will consider fit between the student and consortia are applicable to student's demonstrated interests, stage in the Ph.D. program, and other criteria suggested by the consortia organizers. - Representation Students selected for the consortia are our representatives to the professional community.
 Thus, the Ph.D.
-Committee will consider the way in which the student is likely to represent the department. - It is not always the case that students will be sent each year.
-After considering whether a student has met the criteria for attendance, the Ph.D.
-Committee will research a final decision.
-An individual may participate in one consortium one year and another in another year.
+Committee will consider how the student will represent the department. - Student's may not be sent each year.
+If a student meets the criteria, they may participate in one consortium one year and another in another year.
 However, no student will be sent to the same consortium twice.